kohesive/elasticsearch-data-import-handler/README.md

 A list of [SQL Functions](https://spark.apache.org/docs/2.1.0/api/java/org/apache/spark/sql/functions.html) is available in raw API docs.  (_TODO: find better reference_)

-### State Management:
+### State Management and History:

 State for the `lastRun` value is per-statement and stored in the target Elasticsearch cluster for that statement.
-An index will be created called `.kohesive-dih-state` which stores the last run state, a lock for current running statements, and a log of all previous runs (success and failures).
-You should inspect this log if you wish to monitor the results of runs.
+An index will be created called `.kohesive-dih-state` which stores the last run state, a lock for current running statements, and a log of all previous runs (success and failures, along with row count processed by the statement query).

+You should inspect this log (index `.kohesive-dih-state` type `log`)if you wish to monitor the results of runs.

 ### Parallelism